Offering the occasional “Huh. I never thought of it like that before.”

-Reflections on life, death and what matters in between
+Subscribe for short reflections on life, death and what actually matters in between.

 One short note every week or two.
 No pressure.
 No noise.
 Unsubscribe anytime.